apache/cordova-coho/docs/app-hello-world-release-process.md

 Commit these changes

-    (cd cordova-app-hello-world; v="$(grep '"version"' package.json | cut -d'"' -f4)"; git commit -am "$JIRA Updated version and RELEASENOTES.md for release $v")
+    (cd cordova-app-hello-world; v="$(grep '"version"' package.json | cut -d'"' -f4)"; git commit -am "$JIRA Updated version and RELEASENOTES.md for release $v") git push origin master

+Reply to the DISCUSS thread with a link to the updated release notes.

+## Test

+Link repos:

+    (cd cordova-app-hello-world && npm link)
+    (cd cordova-lib/cordova-lib/node_modules && npm link cordova-app-hello-world)
+    (cd cordova-lib/cordova-lib && npm link)

+Ensure License headers are present everywhere.

+    coho audit-license-headers -r app-hello-world | less

+Ensure building a cordova app from scratch uses the new template.
+Manually check files in generated www.

+    cordova create helloWorld

+Add a comment to the JIRA issue stating what you tested, and what the results were.

 ## Tag